alexmaco/rust-workshop/DERIVE.md

 </td>
 <td>
-getting the hash of an object
+getting the hash of an object<br/>
 required when using types in a `HashSet` or as keys in a `HashMap`
 </td>
 <td>